 If you do show movies in your school, as part of a ‘movie club’ or similar, trailers can provide an excellent opportunity to decide what movies are shown, while encouraging students’ analytical and presentation skills!

 Method: Show three trailers.
 Students divide into three groups according to which movie they would prefer to see.
-Within each group, they decide what it is about their choice that appeals to them.
+Within each group, they decide what it is about the choice that appeals to them.
 A help guide could be provided with keywords to assist them: words like genre/ stars/ director/ themes etc. After half an hour, selected representatives present their choice reasons to the broader group.
 After presentations, the choice is put to a class vote.

 2) Film Pitch